Icíar Bollaín

 Icíar Bollaín Pérez-Mínguez (born 12 June 1967) is a Spanish filmmaker and actress.
+She is best known for directing Te Doy Mis Ojos (Take My Eyes), which won 7 Goya Awards.
+Bollaín has won other awards for acting and script-writing, as well as for directing.

 Early life and education

 Icíar Bollaín Pérez-Mínguez was born in Madrid on 12 June 1967.
 She was one of twin girls to a father who was an aeronautical engineer and a mother who was a music teacher.
 She grew up in a liberal household in which each member was allowed to follow their own inclination.
-Icíar and her twin sister Marina showed an early interest in the arts; Icíar towards filmmaking while her sister studied to become an operatic singer.
-At the age of sixteen, Icíar was cast in Víctor Erice's El Sur (1983).
+Icíar and her twin sister Marina showed an early interest in the arts; Icíar was inclined towards filmmaking while her sister studied to become an operatic singer.
+Bollaín was cast in Víctor Erice's El Sur (1983), for her acting debut.

 Career

 Since then Icíar Bollaín has acted in fourteen films.
 At age 18, with her twin sister Marina, she was cast by their uncle Juan Sebastián Bollaín in two films: Las dos orillas (1987); several years later the twins appeared in Dime una mentira (1992).
 Icíar Bollaín also took roles in films directed by Felipe Vega, Manuel Gutiérrez Aragón and José Luis Borau.
 Her red hair was partly what led Ken Loach to choose her for his film, Land and Freedom (1995), about the Spanish Civil War.
 Her experience working with Loach led her to write the book: Ken Loach: un observador solitario.

-Bollain at age 23 formed a production company which she named La Iguana, and made two short films: Baja Corazón (1992) and Los Amigos del muerto (1994).
+Bollain, at age 23, formed a production company which she named La Iguana, and made two short films: Baja Corazón (1992) and Los Amigos del muerto (1994).
 With support from Fernando Colomo, she made her first feature film as director: Hola, ¿estás sola?
 (Hi, are you alone? in English) (1995), a story about two young girls who dream of finding an earthly paradise and undertake a long trip towards the sea.
 Her second feature film was Flores de otro mundo (Flowers from another world in English) (1999), which she co-wrote with Julio Llamazares.
 It is the story of three women who travel to rural Spain with the hopes of finding love.
 Her film Te Doy Mis Ojos (Take My Eyes) (2003) won seven Goya Awards, including Best Film and Best Director.
 Starring Luis Tosar and Laia Marull, the movie is about a man's abuse of his wife during their marriage, and their struggles to change the pattern of their lives.